KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 = How to activate your widgets? =

-To enable our ZASO widgets, please activate it on 'Plugins > SiteOrigin Widgets'
+First, please ensure that 'SiteOrigin Widgets Bundle' plugin was installed, then to enable our ZASO widgets, you can activate it on 'Plugins > SiteOrigin Widgets'

 == Changelog ==

+= 1.0.7 =
+* New: Added new widget 'Info Box'
+* New: Added new widget 'Vimeo Video Lightbox'
+* New: Added new widget 'Contact Form 7'
+* Tweak: Minor improvements

 = 1.0.6 =
 * New: Added new widget 'YouTube Video Lightbox'